tim9han/buildLibWebSocket/README.md

 This repository is designed to build the libwebsocket.so file for use as http server/client in your project.

-There have been significant changes in the NDK (NDK r19+), which required changes in honjane's script Major changes in the modern NDK:
+There have been significant changes in the NDK (NDK r19+), which required changes in honjane's script.

+Major changes in the modern NDK:
 1. Clang instead of GCC:
 Old: arm-linux-androideabi-gcc
 New: armv7a-linux-androideabi21-clang